NEWS AND EVENTS

 Dr Kivitz letter to the New York Times commenting on the recent breast cancer in Africa article stresses the importance of education in all populations.
 He reminds everyone that it was not so long ago in the United States that most women rarely told anyone when they were diagnosed with breast cancer.
 It was felt by many to be a stigma.
 As science progresses we sometimes lose sight of the emotional and the unseen impact and scars.

-Ormylia Foundation Panagia Philanthropini and the University of Pennsylvania Global Center for Women's and Children's Health Collaboration
+Ormylia Foundation Panagia Philanthropini and the University of Pennsylvania Global Center for Women's and Children's Health Collaborations

 Athens, Greece

-On 1 October, 2012, Dr Kivitz and his wife, Susan T. Marx, attended a reception at the home of the United States Ambassador to Greece Daniel B. Smith & Mrs Diane Smith in Athens to celebrate the collaboration between the Ormylia Foundation Panagia Philanthropini and the University of Pennsylvania Global Center for Women's and Children's Health.
-He and his wife were invited because of their efforts to arrange this collaboration.
-Dr K has been consulting, training, teaching and lecturing at the Ormylia Center for over a decade.
-His wife, a graduate of the Uinversity of Pennsylvania, learned of the newly created Global Center by the School of Nursing.
-Because of Ms Marx experience matching non-profits to possible funders, she suggested the Global Center consider Ormylia as a possible affiliate.
-After a May 2012 visit to Ormylia by Dr Lynn Sommers who heads the Global Center, she and Brother Charles Anthony worked together to create a formal collaboration.
-Prior to the reception at the Ambassador's home, Dr Sommers and several of her associates gave their first three-day course at the Ormylia Center.
-Plans are underway for other programs in collaboration with the Ormylia Center.
+On 1 October 2012, Dr Kivitz and his wife, Susan T. Marx, attend a reception at the Athens home of the United States Ambassador to Greece, Daniel B. Smith & Mrs. Diane Smith to celebrate a new collaboration between the Ormylia Foundation Panagia Philanthropini and the University of Pennsylvania Global Center for Women's and Children's Health.
+He and his wife are invited because of their efforts arranging this collaboration.
+Dr K has been involved with the Ormylia Center since 2000.
+His wife, a graduate of the University of Pennsylvania, learned of the newly created Global Center by the School of Nursing.
+Because of Ms Marx work matching non-profits to possible funders, she suggests the Global Center consider Ormylia as a possible affiliate.
+After a May 2012 visit to Ormylia by Dr Lynn Sommers who heads the Global Center, she and Brother Charles Anthony work together to create a formal collaboration.
+Prior to the reception at the Ambassador's home, Dr Sommers and several of her associates give the first three-day course at Ormylia.
+Plans are underway for other programs in collaboration going forward.

 Brazil

-Dr Kivitz spent a week auditing the NMPOA breast cancer screening project he has been supervising since 2003 in southern Brazil.
-Along with review of image quality, reports, recall rates, quality control and other United States standards, the Brazilian center continues to maintain standards comparable to an MQSA qualified facility.
-When the center was originally opened, MQSA standards were implemented as if it required FDA accreditation.
-Over periodic auditing visits for almost 10 years, the center has been found to consistently maintain these standards.
+Dr Kivitz spends the week auditing NMPOA breast cancer screening project which he has been supervising since 2003 in southern Brazil.
+Along with image quality reviews , statistical reports, recall rates, quality control , physicists’ reports and other standards, he finds the Brazilian center continues to maintain standards comparable to an MQSA US qualified facility.
+When the center originally opened, MQSA standards were implemented as if it required FDA accreditation.
+During periodic auditing visits for several years, the center is found to consistently maintain these standards.

 The study of almost 10,000 women at this center continues for several more years before final data are available.
-However, preliminary data suggest some very exciting findings.
+However, preliminary data are very exciting.

 Breast cancer screening center